-You should also read up on the procedure you’re having – whether that’s implants, crowns, veneers, teeth whitening, or something else.
+You should also read up on the procedure you're having – whether that's implants, crowns, veneers, teeth whitening, or any other dental procedure.
 This will help prepare you for the treatment so you know what to expect and the kinds of questions to ask your dentist.

 Your dental clinic may provide accommodation as part of your package.
-Alternatively, they may offer their patients exclusive discounts on certain accommodation in Cancun.
-It’s worth asking before you book anything yourself.
+Alternatively, they may offer their patients exclusive discounts on certain accommodations in Cancun.
+It's worth asking before you book anything yourself.

 You'll need to plan your vacation around the type of dental work you need.
 Some people choose to have a few days to rest before their first dental visit; others prefer to get it out of the way on the first day.
 You might need to make several visits, and if you are having any lab work for bridges, crowns, veneers, etc. you will have to wait several days while your new teeth are prepared.

 Be realistic about what you'll feel like doing during this time.
 If you have had an extraction or surgery like a bone graft or sinus lift, you might not want to hit the beach right away.
 And, if you have any kind of temporary teeth fitted, your dentist will probably advise you to stick to soft foods as well.

 When visiting a dentist in Cancun, you'll need to carry pesos with you to pay for things like taxis, food and shopping.
 Whereas in some towns on the border like Los Algodones, you can pay for everything in US dollars.